jhy/jsoup/README.md

 # jsoup: Java HTML parser that makes sense of real-world HTML soup.

-jsoup is a Java library for working with real-world HTML.
+**jsoup** is a Java library for working with real-world HTML.
 It provides a very convenient API for extracting and manipulating data, using the best of DOM, CSS, and jquery-like methods.

 ## What is jsoup for?

-jsoup implements the WHATWG HTML5 specification (http://whatwg.org/html), and parses HTML to the same DOM as modern browsers do.
+**jsoup** implements the [WHATWG HTML5 specification](http://whatwg.org/html), and parses HTML to the same DOM as modern browsers do.

 * parse HTML from a URL, file, or string
 * find and extract data, using DOM traversal or CSS selectors